Farzaneh Milani

 Farzaneh Milani (فرزانه میلانی; born c.
 1947) is an Iranian-born American scholar, author, poet, translator, and educator.
 Milani teaches Persian literature and women's studies at the University of Virginia; and serves as the Chair of the Department of Middle Eastern and South Asian Languages and Cultures.
 She is also a poet, award-winning translator, and a recipient of the Carnegie Fellowship and the National Endowment for the Humanities.
-Milani's 1992 book Veils and Words: the Emerging Voices of Iranian Women Writers (Syracuse, 1992), has seen its sixteenth printing.
+Milani's 1992 book Veils and Words: the Emerging Voices of Iranian Women Writers (Syracuse, 1992), has seen its 16th printing.